videoMonkey/caddyproxy/readme.md

 8. Getting the certs will take 30 seconds or less, you can use the `docker container logs` command from below to check if it was successful.

 I think that is all.

-## Broken

-- TODO: For some reason changes to my caddy file are not reflected in the container without rebuilding it

 ## Commands I find useful